zelon88/HRCloud2/README.md

 -Users can view and launch Apps from their AppLauncher.

+-Share files with other users or the public.

 -Admins can automatically install Apps from .zip files or uninstall them just as easily.

 -Includes "Notes", "Contacts", and "Calculator" Apps by zelon88.